Key Takeaways

 About breast cancer

 Breast cancer is cancer that starts in the breast tissue.
 It’s the most common cancer in the UK, affecting one in seven women during their lifetime.
-Most breast cancers (80%) occur in women over the age of 50; the older you are, the higher your risk.
 The earlier breast cancer is diagnosed, the better the chance of successful treatment, so it’s important to check your breasts regularly and to see your GP if you notice a change.

 Men can also get breast cancer, but this is rare.
 Most men who get breast cancer are over 60.
 There’s no breast screening programme for men, so it’s important to be chest aware.